 Sponsored Financial Reporting

 Sponsored Financial Reporting (SFR) is both a set of business processes and the institutional unit reporting to the Controller's Office.

 Many steps in the Sponsored Financial Reporting business processes are completed cooperatively between university departments and SFR staff accountants.

 - Preparing and submitting financial reports and invoices: SFR staff accountants work with Principal Investigators and Department Administrators to prepare sponsor required financial invoices and reports.
 Invoices and reports are prepared based on the frequency and due date requirements established by the sponsor and written in the award documents.

-- Recieving revenue: SFR collection representatives follow up with the sponsor on all past due invoices to ensure receipt of payment on invoices and work with both sponsors and academic departments on quality or quantity issues related to non-payment.
+- Receiving revenue: SFR collection representatives follow up with the sponsor on all past due invoices to ensure receipt of payment on invoices and work with both sponsors and acadeimic departments on quality or quantity issues related to non-payment.

 - Award closeout: SFR closes all sponsored awards in the financial system once the award is over, all spending complete and all payments received.

 - Audits: SFR coordinates sponsor, state and federal financial audits including the Annual Uniform Guidance (UG)/A-133 Reports of expenditures of federal awards.
 They provide information for the University's annual reports, supplemental schedules and consolidated financial statements.